— The Lineage

-Jo Ann and “Captain” Mark Richards of the Earth Defense Headquarters (EDH) present a family history that include stories about Tesla, alien raptors, and the secret space program.
+Jo Ann Fawcett and “Captain” Mark Richards of the Earth Defense Headquarters (EDH) present a family history that include stories about Tesla, the invention of an anti-matter drive, alien raptors, and the secret space program.
+The EDH has closed as a nonprofit.
+For simplicity I am not changing the references made to it.
 Mark’s claims to have been a captain in the space command cannot be separated from what he states about his family.
 They “were in the thick of things for many years.
 It was part of their heritage.”
 (Knights of the Cold War.)
 The story therefore begins with what we know about his family.
-Mark has complained that critics “are preoccupied with Mark’s father and attacking him and Mark’s mother.
-Both deceased.
-Spreading false info about his parents really angers him.”
+Mark has complained that critics “are preoccupied with Mark’s father and attacking him and Mark’s mother.”
 (Cassidy, 11th Interview.)
-This site does not attack his family but compares … Continue reading
+This site does not attack his family but compares what has been said about them, after their deaths, to what we know about their lives. … Continue reading

 ELLIS RICHARDS, SR. / BERT SPARKS TAYLOR